Lithuania Minor: German-Lithuanian rivalry

 After the Battle of Grunwald the dispute between Grand Duchy of Lithuania and the Order on Samogitia started.
 Vytautas wanted the border to be the Neman river, while the Order wanted to have Veliuona and Klaipėda in the right side of the river.
 Both sides agreed to accept the prospective solution of Emperor Sigismund's representative Benedict Makrai.
 He decided that the right side of Neman (Veliuona, Klaipėda) had to be left for Lithuania (1413).
 Makrai is known to have stated:

 We find that the Memel castle is built in the land of Samogitians.
 Neither Master, nor the Order was able to prove anything opposing.

+The Order did not accept the solution.
+Later Vytautas agreed the solution to be made by Emperor Sigismund.
+He acknowledged Samogitians for the Order (1420).
+Vytautas did not accept the solution.
+Polish and Lithuanian military, not capturing the castles, devastated Prussia then and the Treaty of Melno was made.
+Klaipėda was left for the Order.
+Since the Melno treaty the land later become Lithuania Minor had been officially separated from Lithuania.
+It became part of the state of the Teutonic Order.
+In 1454, King Casimir IV Jagiellon incorporated the region into the Kingdom of Poland upon the request of the Prussian Confederation – a league formed in opposition to the Teutonic Order.
+After the subsequent Thirteen Years' War (1454–1466), the longest of all Polish-Teutonic wars, the Teutonic Order regained authority over the city as a fief of the Polish Crown (and thus the Polish–Lithuanian union).